 Alicante is now the administrational town for the whole district, so you’re hanging with the locals from the off and its sense of history and culture shines through immediately.
 But who knew it had such a rich heritage?
 Within a few square miles of the ancient port you catch glimpses of architecture that ring bells of Madrid’s Gran Via with its ornate yet grand early 20th century buildings.
 Then around the corner you’re in the old town which gives a big nod to the Arabic presence that was here in Alicante from the 16th century onwards.
 But just a short walk away and you may stumble across a little neighbourhood which would have you thinking you were in Cadiz judging from the whitewashed narrow streets with contrasting blue doors and windows.
 And then the modern marina with its stylish bars and restaurants.
 But, all the while you’re aware of the looming presence of the Santa Barbara Castle sat high above the town on a rock of its own.
 What a melting pot!
-So, how better to discover the ins and outs of a place than to take a tour!
+So, how better to discover the ins and outs of a place than to take a tour, a food tour!

 A Gourmet Food Walking Tour of Alicante

 We met Arturo, our cheery Spanish guide, in the most obvious of spots – right at the front of the town, overlooking the sea.
 Like a hard back book with a gilded cover we eagerly anticipated the stories we were about to hear regarding the town that sat behind this beautiful facade.

 We finished our Horchata and made our way into the town to carry on our Alicante walking tour.
 Initially I had been so excited about the prospects of trying Spanish delicacies but what became clear as the time progressed was how the deep history of this place was so finely interwoven into the foods of Alicante that the two elements of history and food couldn’t really be separated!
 I mean, in Nottingham where I live, apart from mushy peas with mint sauce (I know – what’s that all about!?), and perhaps the unique blend of